code-mentoring/code-mentoring.github.io/index.markdown

 layout: home
 ---

-We are a community of coders, from beginners to seasoned software engineers, creating opportunities for companionship and growth through free knowledge sharing [meetups](meetup.markdown).
+We are a community of coders, from beginners to seasoned software engineers, creating opportunities for companionship and growth through free knowledge sharing [events](events.markdown).

 Anyone who wants to improve themselves and help others is welcome to join.